fyrox-book/fyrox-book.github.io/src/fyrox/animation/animation.md

  Animation blending state machine.

- Machine is used to blend multiple animation as well as perform automatic "smooth transition between states.
-Let have a quick look at simple machine graph:
+ Machine is used to blend multiple animation as well as perform automatic "smooth" transition between states.
+Let's have a quick look at a simple machine graph:

  ```text
                                                   +-------------+